BrightSphere Investment Group Inc. (BSIG) To Go Ex-Dividend on September 13th

-BrightSphere Investment Group Inc. (NYSE:BSIG – Get Free Report) announced a quarterly dividend on Tuesday, July 30th, Wall Street Journal reports.
+BrightSphere Investment Group Inc. (NYSE:BSIG – Get Free Report) declared a quarterly dividend on Tuesday, July 30th, Wall Street Journal reports.
 Stockholders of record on Friday, September 13th will be paid a dividend of 0.01 per share on Friday, September 27th.
-This represents a $0.04 dividend on an annualized basis and a dividend yield of 0.18%.
+This represents a $0.04 dividend on an annualized basis and a dividend yield of 0.17%.
 The ex-dividend date of this dividend is Friday, September 13th.

-BrightSphere Investment Group has decreased its dividend payment by an average of 32.5% per year over the last three years.
+BrightSphere Investment Group has decreased its dividend by an average of 32.5% per year over the last three years.
 BrightSphere Investment Group has a payout ratio of 1.6% indicating that its dividend is sufficiently covered by earnings.
-Analysts expect BrightSphere Investment Group to earn $2.51 per share next year, which means the company should continue to be able to cover its $0.04 annual dividend with an expected future payout ratio of 1.6%.
+Equities research analysts expect BrightSphere Investment Group to earn $2.51 per share next year, which means the company should continue to be able to cover its $0.04 annual dividend with an expected future payout ratio of 1.6%.

-Separately, StockNews.com downgraded BrightSphere Investment Group from a “buy” rating to a “hold” rating in a research note on Monday, July 22nd.
+Separately, StockNews.com downgraded shares of BrightSphere Investment Group from a “buy” rating to a “hold” rating in a research note on Monday, July 22nd.

 BrightSphere Investment Group Inc is a publically owned asset management holding company.
 The firm provides its services to individuals and institutions.
 It manages separate client focused portfolios through its subsidiaries.
 The firm also launches equity mutual funds for its clients.
 It invests in public equity, fixed income, and alternative investment markets through its subsidiaries.